 The guidelines contained within the Guide to Care and Use of Experimental Animals, vol 1, 2nd edition (1993) are currently being revised.
 As the guidelines are updated, they will be removed from this Guide and the new guidelines will be posted on the CCAC website under the appropriate heading.
 Sections still in use are listed within the Guide.

 For information on other topics, see the CCAC's Guide to the Care and Use of Experimental Animals, vol.2

 Guide to the Care and Use of Experimental Animals, vol.2 (1984)

 This guide is currently under revision.
 Until the revision process is complete, the individual chapters still in use and links to best practice information are listed below.

 Some hyperlinks within these documents may no longer be valid.
 Please contact us at if details are required.

-Assessments of institutional animal care and use programs are based on CCAC guidelines documents, CCAC policy statements and other relevant documents.
-Additional information that is provided alongside guidelines documents, such as species-specific recommendations, and information provided on the CCAC Three Rs Microsite is intended to support the implementation of the guidelines, but is not used as a basis for recommendations made in CCAC assessment reports.
+Assessments of institutional animal care and use programs are based on CCAC guidelines documents, CCAC policy statements, and other relevant documents.
+Additional information provided alongside guidelines documents, such as species-specific recommendations and information provided on the CCAC Three Rs Microsite, is intended to support the implementation of the guidelines but is not used as a basis for recommendations made in CCAC assessment reports.